RAHenriksen/NGSNGS/README.md

 * Simulate reads by masking regions across the genome (-excl): the coordinates for the regions to be excluded should be in a bed file structure.
 * Added capture (-cap|--capture) simulations of regions solely containing variants provided by the vcf or bcf file (-vcf|-bcf)
 * Added simulation of variants in LD (-linkage), by merging those regions in vcf which overlaps with each other after adding number of flanking (-fl) nucleotide to the variant position
+* Added -name | --headername option to provide an individuals name when simulating variants from vcf files, with the name defined in vcf header
 * Added an amplicon simulation mode: simulate sequencing errors, mutations or deamination on your empirical data, while allowing for file conversion, see [NGSNGS - amplicon alteration](#AMPLICON)
 ## GENERAL
 Next Generation Simulator for Next Generator Sequencing Data version 0.9.2.1